 Epacris spp. have simple leaves which are either generally alternate but arranged in a condensed fashion on the stems in overlapping arrangements or scattered; and with parallel venation which can be best seen on the undersides.
 Sometimes, the base of leaves clasps the stem.
 In this species, leaves are small and rigid, to 3 mm long and abuot 2 mm wide and dark green; with shape varying slightly from ovate to heart-shaped to rhombic, sometimes with a small attenuating point; and clustered very architecturally along the stem.

-It flowers throughout the year but mainly July to November.
-Starry white flowers are produced solitarily in leaf axils but extending down branches to form leafy inflorescences.
-The flowers are white and often pink-tipped in bud.
-They are about 7 mm across.
+Epacris spp. have 5-petaled flowers with petals separated to produce a “star-shape” or fused into a tube.
+In this species, starry-white flowers are produced solitarily in leaf axils but extending down branches to form leafy inflorescences.
+The flowers are white and often pink-tipped in bud, and about 7 mm across.

-E. microphylla is an attractive and reportedly hardy garden plant as long as it is grown in well-drained soil.
-Grows to 1 m or a little taller if moisture present.
+E. microphylla is an attractive and reportedly hardy garden plant as long as it is grown in well-drained soil, growing to 1 metre or a little taller if adequate moisture is present.

 No recorded problems but may be temperamental like many others in this subfamily of heaths.